HCCG offers therapy for children and adolescents with our team of trained PACT therapists.

 We are able to offer specialised support for young children from age 5 – 12 and for adolescents up to the age of 18.
 Young people over the age of 18 are encouraged to apply to the adult counselling service.

-How to Access PACT: Contact us on 01403 217900 or [email protected] to book an assessment with one of the PACT team.
+Call or text us on 01403 217900 or [email protected] to book an assessment with one of the PACT team.
 An assessment time will be arranged when you and your child can come and meet the therapist.

 For young children the therapist will meet a parent or guardian for the first time without the child being present so that you can decide whether counselling would benefit your child and so that the therapist can decide if we are the best agency to work with your child.